rubenus/hugo-academic-site/content/authors/ruben-interian/_index.md

 My research focuses on studying human and information behavior by analyzing **interaction networks of individuals and groups on digital platforms**.
 I am particularly interested in empirical analysis and mathematical modeling of the collective dynamics of human systems.
 Key questions in my research are: What can we learn about people and communities from how they interact with each other through digital platforms?
 How do algorithms affect, and ideally can improve, both individual and social outcomes?

-In a close line of research, I have studied **interaction networks of companies, institutions, and individuals** to detect fraud patterns, conflicts of interest, and collusion.
+In a close line of research, I have studied **interaction networks of companies, institutions, and individuals** to detect risk patterns, conflicts of interest, and collusion.
 These interaction networks are often created from biddings, procurement data, and other public datasets.

 If you are interested in joining my lab as a MSc or PhD student, feel free to contact me!